Where to look for a bargain December holiday break.

 With the kids on holidays and a four-day weekend off from work (24–27 December 2016) you shouldn’t let the last-minute rush stand between you and your holiday.
 There are still ways to have a cheap Christmas getaway.
 Here’s how:

-Don’t rule out flying within your own country for a Christmas break.
+Don’t rule out short flights within your own country for a Christmas break.
 It’s still a break after all and you won’t have to worry about passports, visas and currency exchanges to boot.
-At the time of writing fares are still quite desirable with Jetstar charging $65pp one-way (not including fees) from Sydney to Melbourne on Christmas Day morning (arriving at 7.50am).
+At the time of writing fares are still quite desirable with Jetstar charging $69pp one-way (not including additional fees like checked baggage) from Sydney to Melbourne on Christmas Day.

-Bring down the Christmas splurge a little more by opting to camp instead of booking accommodation.
+Bring down the holiday splurge a little more by opting to go camp instead of booking accommodation.
 Family tents can start for less than $300 and can be reused on your next trip.
+Sites are much cheaper than hotels or airbnb-style accommodation, and are sometimes even free if you're willing to forfeit facilities.

 Bundled packages which include flights, accommodation and sometimes activities can be a godsend during the peak period.
 To be fair, prices per package do go up according to the season but with everything sorted for you it’s a time saver – especially for the budget savvy of us who have to research and compare every different option.